We interviewed three worship leaders to get to the heart of the matter.

 “Could we worship without music?
 Sure.
 Are there persecuted, underground churches for whom music is essentially an impossibility?
 Absolutely.
-However, in the regular, typical expression of biblical worship, music is a must…It would seem that within worship [God] has ordained a kind of marriage between music and his revealed Word that is simply irreducible.”
+However, in the regular, typical expression of biblical worship, music is a must…It would seem that within worship, [God] has ordained a kind of marriage between music and his revealed Word that is simply irreducible.”

 Luke develops his worship team organically.
-If he needs to fill a musical role, he will keep his ears open to hear if one of the congregants has a musical background.
+If he needs to fill a musical role, he will keep his ears open to hear if one of the members has a musical background.
 Then, he will arrange a meeting to gauge their level of skill and interest.
 Thus far, there’s been no need for him to look beyond his congregation to fill musical roles.

 However, if it came to that, Luke says he is open to hiring a non-Christian, provided it was temporary and did not include “a representative function,” such as speaking or singing.
 Luke is particular about specifically oral roles.
 Asking non-Christians to lead in singing would be similar to leading in that day’s scripture reading.
 In an oral role, non-Christians would be required to declare gospel truths they did not believe.

 However, Luke is comfortable with a non-Christian in a non-vocal role.
-His logic is based in the evangelical role of music.
+His logic is based on the evangelical role of music.
 He says: “I believe a limited and intentional exposure to the gospel is far more beneficial than the perceived safeguard of having only Christian musicians.”

 Additional steps would need to be taken during the hiring process, of course.
 While non-Christian hires wouldn’t be required to agree with the church’s vision or beliefs, neither should they be opposed to them, or take advantage of their position to undermine them (e.g., wearing provocative t-shirts during the service, etc.).
 However, in Luke’s mind, hiring a non-Christian is just another way to evangelize to someone who needs Christ.
 It gives them an excuse to hear the gospel every Sunday: